 Why did the Rav say tonight that the colleges are worse than the dens of the underworld?

-OK, so they’re not צדיקים.
+OK, so they’re not tzadikim.
 But they’re not indecent.
 They’re not gays.
 They go to church.
 They give charity.
 They dress like human beings.
 They have families.
 They must behave.
 Their sons and daughters are married.
 Absolutely they are.
-They live an ordinary, more or less decent, gentile life.
+They live an ordinary, more or less decent gentile life.

 Many of them, many of the Italians, are themselves busy collecting garbage.
 Only that when it comes to some sort of crisis, then they come together in the basement to decide what to do.
 And sometimes their methods aren’t the best.
 But otherwise, they’re living normal lives.

 But if you talk about the colleges, the universities, you must know that they are worse than the houses of ill-repute.
 Boys and girls get together in dormitories.
 I don’t want to say anything more.
 The colleges are the places where everything good has been broken down.
 One example is marriage.
 Marriage is considered a myth.
-“The Myth of Marriage,” is what they call it.
-The colleges have led the way in breaking down all forms of morality in this country.
+“The myth of marriage,” is what they call it.
+The colleges are leading the way in breaking down all forms of morality in this country.
 All forms of wickedness prevail on the college campuses.
-And therefore, the college campus today is the very worst place in the country.
+And therefore, the colleges today are the very worst place in the nation.